rmculpepper/sexp-rewrite/README.md

 # sexp-rewrite

-sexp-rewrite (sexprw for short) is an Emacs package for doing pattern-based rewriting of sexp-structured code---ie, code in Lisp, Scheme, and primarily Racket.
+sexp-rewrite (abbreviated sexprw) is an Emacs package for doing pattern-based rewriting of sexp-structured code---ie, code in Lisp, Scheme, and primarily Racket.